Corcovado National Park: Creation

 Although Corcovado National Park is a popular tourist destination, there are many threats facing the National Park.
-Before Corcovado National Park's creation, the government used to release criminals on the peninsula, and many other people would mine the land for gold through various methods, such as panning [2].
-These strategies created negative impacts on the ecosystem like soil erosion, water contamination from types of machinery, and trenching [4].
-Land development companies, mining, and livestock production led to deforestation and water contamination in the park which contributed to the destruction of aquatic life [4].
-Previous to 1975, when the park was first constructed, the Osa Peninsula population was less than 7,000 people [2].
+Before Corcovado National Park's creation, the government used to release criminals on the peninsula, and many other people would mine the land for gold through various methods, such as panning.
+These strategies created negative impacts on the ecosystem like soil erosion, water contamination from types of machinery, and trenching.
+Land development companies, mining, and livestock production led to deforestation and water contamination in the park which contributed to the destruction of aquatic life.
+Prior to 1975, when the park was first constructed, the Osa Peninsula population was fewer than 7,000 people.
 Many locals utilized the land for cattle and pig farming and lived off subsistence livelihoods.
-After the creation of Interamerican Highway South, the population doubled in size including people who were interested in land development such as farmers, loggers, and miners [2].
+After the creation of Interamerican Highway South, the population doubled in size including people who were interested in land development such as farmers, loggers, and miners.

 Because of the remoteness of the peninsula, logging only began in the 1960s.
 By 1975 there were plans for a major international logging operation.
 Researchers petitioned President Daniel Oduber to protect the area, which he did by making it a National Park.
 For this, he received the Albert Schweitzer Award from the Animal Welfare Institute.
 The already present gold miners were allowed to stay.
 By 1986 their number had increased to about 1,000 (not counting their families), who also hunted wildlife.
 It was decided to evict them.
 However, illegal mining still occurs (using more destructive, modern methods).
 The number of miners is estimated to be about 400.
 It is estimated that 38% of the park (16.000 hectares) has been exploited by gold miners.